AleksHuc/CPNS-Labs/docs/en/lab13/lab13.md

 ![Setting up the name and surname of the new user.](images/lab13-lam13.png)

 We also have to click on the `Unix` tab, so that the fields necessary for using the LDAP user as a local user of the Linux operating system, are automatically filed out.
+We select `kpovuporabniki` for the `Primary group` and leave `UID number` empty.

 ![`Unix` tab.](images/lab13-lam14.png)